Feilding Auto Electrical

 Vehicles must comply with Schedule A Safety.
 Road cars are permitted.
 Roll protection such a roll bar or a full roll cage is recommended but not mandatory.
 As a minimum the vehicle must have installed a minimum 0.9kg dry powder twin-strap fire extinguisher, mounted using minimum M6 size bolts and nuts, within reach of the driver.
 All cars competing in the series must have a Competition Vehicle Log Book.
 It is easy to get from MSNZ and costs $30.

-Requirements have increased for this event type (National Race Meeting), please pay careful attention to the new requirements laid down by Motorsport New Zealand.
-Find the amended rules HERE.
+Safety requirements have increased for this event type (National Race Meeting).
+Please pay careful attention to the improved standards laid down by Motorsport New Zealand.
+Find the current rules HERE